Anemia is a medical condition characterised by a deficit of red blood cells or hemoglobin within them, leading to insufficient oxygen in the body.

 To make this easier, we’ve listed the foods below which are best avoided:

-Foods high in calcium when eaten alongside those high in iron: calcium is a mineral that can impede the body’s ability to process iron when the two are ingested at the same time.
-Studies have shown that consuming a meal containing 300mg–600mg of calcium can actually reduce iron absorption by 40%-50% (3-4).
+Foods high in calcium when eaten alongside those high in iron: Calcium is a mineral that can impede the body’s ability to process iron when the two are ingested at the same time.
+Studies have shown that consuming a meal containing 300mg–600mg of calcium can reduce iron absorption by 40%-50% (3-4).

-Anaemic individuals should therefore take particular care when eating a meal containing calcium-rich foods such as cheese, milk and yogurt as well as sardines and tofu.
+Anaemic individuals should therefore take particular care when eating a meal containing calcium-rich foods such as cheese, milk, and yogurt as well as sardines and tofu.
 These foods can, however, be eaten between meals. .

-Foods with a high tannin content, when also eating iron-rich foods: ubiquitous in our daily diet, in tea, coffee, wine and dark chocolate for example, tannins are polyphenols which also interfere with the body’s iron absorption, thus reducing its bioavailability(5).
+Foods with a high tannin content, when also eating iron-rich foods: ubiquitous in our daily diet, in tea, coffee, wine, and dark chocolate for example, tannins are polyphenols which also interfere with the body’s iron absorption, thus reducing its bioavailability(5).

 Research suggests that regular consumption of tannins has no long-term effects on iron levels as part of a healthy diet (6).
 But it’s advisable to avoid consuming tannin-rich foods close to meals in order to optimize iron uptake (7).